 Childrens’ rights and youth protection

 During the past decades, children’s rights have developed into important building blocks for the legal protection of children.
 This involves a range of situations.
-Various children’s rights are the focus of PhD research at UCERF.
+Various children’s rights are the focus of research at UCERF.

 Youth protection

 How do we deal with children who are not thriving?
 This could be, for example, because the parents are not able to take care of the child properly.
 The question arises as to whether the state can or must intervene with their upbringing.
-Within UCERF, Joost Huijer performs PhD research on the way in which this occurs in practice.
+Within UCERF, Joost Huijer performs research into the way in which this occurs in practice.
 He studies files from the Child Care and Protection Board and judgments from the family courts to see when and on which grounds intervention with the parents’ authority takes place, and how carefully that happens.
-His PhD research contains an extensive analysis of the files in which the Child Care and Protection Board requests supervision and the decisions on the application for supervision.
+His PhD research contained an extensive analysis of the files in which the Child Care and Protection Board requests supervision and the decisions on the application for supervision.

 Childrens’ participation